marly-ai/marly/README.md

 ---

-Marly allows your agents to intelligently search for and extract tables/data from your PDFs, Powerpoints, websites, etc in a structured format making it easy for them to take subsequent actions (database call, API call, creating a chart etc).
+Marly allows you to intelligently search for and extract tables/data from your PDFs, Powerpoints, websites, etc in a structured format making it easy for them to take subsequent actions (database call, API call, creating a chart etc).

 <img src="https://github.com/noaheggenschwiler/images/blob/main/updated-marly-diagram.png?raw=true" alt="Marly Logo">